amrit110/inclusive_images_challenge/journal.md

   <img src="/plots/label_distributions.png" width="1024" />
 </p>

 * Even though the top 32 classes from the test set are present in the training set, the frequency distribution is quite different.

+* * `submission_25.csv` - 0.485, So far best performance comes from training with
+machine labels on the 484 classes, finetuning on the provided 1000 labelled images, and then predicting on remaining images, finetuning further on them (pseudo labels).

+- [ ] Add color and brightness augmentations.

+- [ ] Add function to train model ensemble.

+- [ ] Check if CNN-RNN baseline training seems promising, if so implement beam-search algorithm for inference.

+- [ ] Investigate Virtual Adversarial Training, to be able to train using semi-supervision on the stage-1 test set.